ahmedCoder12424/cse15l-lab-reports/LabReport5.md

 [Source for this lab report](https://man7.org/linux/man-pages/man1/less.1.html)

-I chose to follow the format of Lab Report 3 for Lab Report 5 by exploring options for less instead of grep.
+I chose to follow the format of Lab Report 3 for Lab Report 5 by exploring options for `less` instead of `grep`.

 ## 1. -N